Health & Wellness

 The University has a nationally accredited health and wellness program.

-All UNH students who take five or more credit hours/semester are required to pay the UNH health and counseling fees.
-These fees allow students to access services at Health & Wellness and/or Psychological and Counseling Services on campus, and cover many services at no or reduced cost.
-When combined with a student's health insurance coverage, the health and counseling fees provide for a complete health care package.
-A student's health insurance is never billed for services covered by the UNH health and counseling fee.
+All UNH students who take five or more credit hours/semester are required to pay the UNH Health & Wellness fee.
+This fee allows students to access services at Health & Wellness on campus, and covers many services at no or reduced cost.
+When combined with a student's health insurance coverage, the Health & Wellness fee provides for a complete health care package.
+A student's health insurance is never billed for services covered by the UNH Health & Wellness fee.

 UNH requires health insurance as a condition of enrollment for full-time degree students at its Durham, Manchester, and Concord campuses.
-Students who already have a health insurance plan that meets or exceeds the established UNH waiver criteria are able to waive coverage under the University-sponsored by completing a waiver prior to the deadline.
+Some students have the option of waiving this requirement if they present proof of adequate coverage; alternatively, students can acquire an affordable health benefits plan sponsored by the University.
 International students with F-1 and J-1 visas are required to purchase the UNH Student Health Benefits Plan (SHBP).
 Learn more about the SHBP and the waiver process here.

 Health Record Requirement